-We recorded \$3,587 in revenue from operations for the three month period ended May 31, 2014.
+We recorded \$3,586 and \$7,173 in revenue from operations, respectively, for the three and six month periods ended August 31, 2014.

 Our main source of revenue is derived from our management service agreements, currently with two clients, both of which are affiliated with our directors and officers.
 It is our intention in the short term to seek to add additional third party clients.
 Management believes the local market is underserved and property management companies such as ours can successfully add new clients.